Several New Generalizations of LYM Inequality: Background

-Consequently, $|\mathcal{A}| \leq m_1 + \cdots + m_t$ where $m_1, \ldots, m_t$ are the $t$ largest binomial coefficients $\binom{n}{i}$ for $1 \leq i \leq n$. \end{itemize} Recall that Meshalkin's theorem and the Hochberg-Hirsch theorem impose an antichain condition on each $\mathcal{D}_k$ to bound families of $r$-decompositions.
-Beck and Zaslavsky generalized this constraint further: they replaced the ``antichain condition'' on $\mathcal{D}_k$ with the ``$t$-chain free condition'', and thus extended these results to a more general setting. \begin{itemize} \item[] \textbf{Beck-Zaslavsky Theorem} \cite{Beck and Zaslavsky1}.
+Beck and Zaslavsky\cite{Beck and Zaslavsky1} generalized these results further: they considered the families of $r$-decompositions with each $\mathcal{D}_k$ is $t$-chain free, and thus extended these results to a more general setting. \begin{itemize} \item[] \textbf{Beck-Zaslavsky Theorem} \cite{Beck and Zaslavsky1}.
 Let $\mathcal{D}$ be a family of $r$-decompositions of $[n]$ such that each $\mathcal{D}_k$ is $t$-chain free.
 Then

 Consequently, $|\mathcal{D}| \leq m_1 + \cdots + m_{t^{r-1}}$ where $m_1, \ldots, m_{t^{r-1}}$ are the $t^{r-1}$ largest multinomial coefficients $\binom{n}{a_1, \ldots, a_r}$ with $a_1 + \cdots + a_r = n$. \end{itemize}